Death of Vincent van Gogh: Controversy of Naifeh and Smith biography

 The 2017 film Loving Vincent drew heavily on Smith and Naifeh's theory; it is also the account presented in the 2018 film At Eternity's Gate.

 Selection of van Gogh's final works

-Van Gogh was particularly productive during his last few weeks in Auvers, completing over 70 paintings as well as a number of drawings and sketches.
+Van Gogh was particularly productive during his last few weeks in Auvers, completing over 70 paintings as well as several drawings and sketches.
 They cover landscapes, portraits and still lifes.
 Some of them appear to reflect his increasing loneliness while many others, with their bright colours, convey a more positive attitude.
 The letters he wrote during his last two months offer a considerable amount of background on van Gogh's relentless will to paint coupled with frequent periods of despondency.